HL7/davinci-crd/input/pagecontent/hooks.md

 It is possible that more than one extension could be present, representing coverage information for different coverages for the same order.

+Systems **MAY** fire calls related to orders even if there is already a coverage assertion recorded on the order.
+There is always the possibility that context has changed or new information available in the order will result in a new decision or additional guidance.
+The payer may also have other useful information not related to coverage/authorization.

+However, payers **SHALL NOT** send a system action to update the order unless something is new.
+Payers **SHOULD** take into account the previous decision in deciding how much processing is necessary before returning a response.

 When using this response type, the proposed order or appointment being updated **SHALL** comply with the following profiles:

 <table class="grid">